Skip to main content

 Hierarchical Ownership

 OWNERSHIP in Dremio is scoped/hierarchical.
-For example, the owner of an organization can change the owner of the projects within the organization (or do anything else on the child objects of the organization: project, engines, sources, clouds, users, roles, identity providers, folders, tables, and views).
+For example, the owner of an organization can change the owner of the projects within the organization (or do anything else on the child objects of the organization: project, engines, sources, clouds, users, roles, identity providers, folders, tables, views, and user-defined functions).

 Transferring Organization Ownership